JuliaGizmos/WebIO.jl/README.md

 - [Blink](https://github.com/JunoLab/Blink.jl) - An [Electron](http://electron.atom.io/) wrapper you can use to make Desktop apps
 - [Mux](https://github.com/JuliaWeb/Mux.jl) - A web server framework

-Widgets once created with WebIO will work on any of these front-ends.
+Scopes once created with WebIO will work on any of these front-ends.

 Getting started
 ---------------